Franosei/Consent-Document-Ethics-in-Clinical-Trials/README.md

 Please cite the accompanying study if you use this work:

-> Osei, F. (2025). *Statistical Inference and Natural Language Analysis of Consent Document Ethics in Clinical*.
+> Osei, F. (2025). *Statistical Inference and Natural Language Analysis of Consent Document Ethics in Clinical Trials*.
 Journal of Bioethical Inquiry (forthcoming).
 > https://github.com/Franosei/Consent-Document-Ethics-in-Clinical-Trials

 ## Contact